thiagocaproni/noms2024/README.md

     conda env create

-## Data
+## Datasets

-> You need to either provide or cite the data used in your analysis.
+You can find the datasets used in this work in `datasets` folder.
-> Avoid cluttering your repository with a lot of raw data but instead archive and
-> mint a DOI for your data.

-Hadjimichael, A. (2020).
-My interesting dataset [Data set].
-DataHub. https://doi.org/some-doi-number

 ## Reproducing the results